-While the beach itself at Kahalu'u may not rank at the top of our list of Hawaii Big Island beaches , what this area is most famous for is some of the best Hawaii snorkeling.
+While the beach at Kahalu'u may not be at the top of our list of best Big Island beaches, what this area is most famous for is some of the best Hawaii snorkeling.
 The bay is well protected by a lava breakwater and the water is clear and shallow.

-There is an abundance of tropical fish everywhere you look, and a wonderful coral reef out near the lava breakwater.
+There are tons of tropical fish everywhere you look, and a wonderful coral reef out near the lava breakwater.
 This is a very popular spot for snorkeling, so don't expect to have the place to yourself!

-The ocean around Kahalu'u is usually quite calm, good both for snorkeling and for youngsters who want to swim without getting tossed around.
+The ocean around Kahalu'u is usually quite calm, good both for snorkeling and for young kids who want to swim without getting tossed around.
 Keep an eye on the weather as the water can get a little murky when there are ocean swells.

-The water closest to shore tends to be colder and a bit cloudy on account of many freshwater springs.
+The water closest to shore tends to be colder and a bit cloudy because of many freshwater springs nearby.
 You will find warmer and clearer water if you swim out a short distance, and also more fish and other interesting sea life.

 We sometimes see dolphins swimming just past the breakwater.
-We almost always spot green sea turtles swimming right alongside, or resting on the lava rocks close to shore.
+We almost always spot honu (green sea turtles) swimming right alongside, or resting on the lava rocks close to shore.